A new player in the game. Surfshark promises many advanced features that premium VPN providers offer.

 Sure, it could improve its list of servers and work on getting those ultra-fast speeds, but they seem to be on the right track towards becoming one of the best VPN services available in the market.

-The biggest and only con is, at the moment, it’s a little too early to tell whether they are dependable.
+The biggest and only con is, at the moment, it’s a little too early to tell whether they are dependable in the long-run.
 The business is still fairly new and there hasn’t been any serious testing done on Surfshark.
-Only time will tell.